AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/04 - Defender_for_Endpoint_Onboarding.md

 2. If you want to add the template to the Central Store:
    - Copy the `.admx` file to `\\<domain>\SYSVOL\<domain>\Policies\PolicyDefinitions\`
    - Copy the `.adml` file to the corresponding language folder, e.g., `en-US`
-3. If you don't use a Central Store, add the template locally in GPMC:
-   - In GPMC, right-click **Administrative Templates** under a GPO → **Add/Remove Templates...**
-   - Click **Add**, then select the `WindowsDefenderATPOnboarding.admx` file.

 ---

 ## 📦 Step 5 – Configure the onboarding policy in GPO